 Our psychologists on staff see clients post-surgery for several reasons.
 Many clients proactively come to see our weight loss surgery psychologists right after surgery to help them through the transition and to make sure they stay on track with lifestyle changes that will keep them healthy and on track with weight loss.

-Some clients reach out to us after they’ve noticed some behavioral concerns post weight loss surgery such as binge eating, emotional eating, compulsive shopping behaviors, etc. Some behavioral concerns may also have to do with difficulty eating at set times, drinking enough water, exercising, and taking supplements.
+Some clients reach out to us after they’ve noticed some behavioral concerns post weight loss surgery such as binge eating, emotional eating, or other compulsive behaviors (i.e. shopping, gambling, drinking).
+Some behavioral concerns may also have to do with difficulty eating at set times, drinking enough water, exercising, and taking supplements.

 Sometimes clients come to us post-surgery because they find themselves feeling more depressed and anxious because their usual coping mechanism of food isn’t available to them anymore.
 Or, sometimes they feel overwhelmed, stressed, and anxious about managing the lifestyle changes they have to make.